 Founder + Workshop Facilitator

 Kate has a passion for people, animals, our planet and a commitment to social justice.
-She holds degrees in Psychology and Social Work, and is currently working in a variety of roles including social worker, university lecturer, facilitator, speaker and writer.
+She holds degrees in Psychology and Social Work, and is currently working in a variety of roles including:

 Kate grew up with three younger sisters and a mother that taught her to forge her own path, wherever it may lead and a father who taught her the importance of laughter.
-Her journey has been one of constant change and a sense of being alone, which sparked the idea of ‘The Kindness Effect’.
+Her journey has been one of constant change and a sense of being alone, which sparked the idea of Grow Club.
 This, along with her work in developing countries and her life experiences have led her to believe that we all have a part to play in creating a better world.
 Kate has a soft spot for the underdog and wants nothing more than for people to be kind to themselves and those around them.
-Kate describes herself as a dreamer, but over the last four years has discovered that we must take action if we want to create change in our lives and the world around us.
+Kate describes herself as a dreamer, but understands that we must take action if we want to create change in our lives and the world around us.